-31 How is restricting the buyer's ability to obtain the supplier's products from alternative sources assessed?
+35 How is restricting the buyer's ability to obtain the supplier's products from alternative sources assessed?

 Such an arrangement may raise concerns regarding market partitioning.
 Where the supplier insists that a given buyer must buy all of its requirements of the supplier's products from, for example, the supplier's local subsidiary, this may prevent the ordinary arbitraging that would otherwise occur.
-On its own, however, 'exclusive purchasing' will only infringe the chapter I prohibition where the parties have a significant market share and the restrictions are of long duration.
-Further, where the supplier has a market share of 30 per cent or less, the restriction will benefit from the safe harbour created by the Vertical Block Exemption, regardless of duration.
-(Note, however, that the Vertical Block Exemption safe harbour may become contingent on the buyer's market share also being below 30 per cent pursuant to proposals under consideration by the European Commission (see EU chapter).)
+On its own, however, this restriction, known as 'exclusive purchasing', will only infringe the chapter I prohibition where the parties have a significant market share and the restrictions are of long duration.
+Further, where the supplier and the buyer each has a market share of 30 per cent or less, the restriction will benefit from the safe harbour created by the Vertical Block Exemption, regardless of duration.

 According to the EU Vertical Guidelines, to which the OFT has regard, 'exclusive purchasing' is most likely to contribute to an infringement of the chapter I prohibition where it is combined with other practices, such as selective distribution or exclusive distribution.
-Where combined with selective distribution (see question 25), an exclusive purchasing obligation would have the effect of preventing the members of the system from cross-supplying to each other and would therefore constitute a hard-core restriction.
+Where combined with selective distribution (see question 28), an exclusive purchasing obligation would have the effect of preventing the members of the system from cross-supplying to each other and would therefore constitute a hard-core restriction.

-32 How is restricting the buyer's ability to sell non-competing products that the supplier deems 'inappropriate' assessed?
+36 How is restricting the buyer's ability to sell non-competing products that the supplier deems 'inappropriate' assessed?

 The OFT has not looked at this issue in detail.
-However, of note is a 1992 investigation by the Monopolies and Mergers Commission (MMC) (the predecessor to the Competition Commission) in relation to the sale of fine fragrance products in supermarkets and low cost retailers.
+However, of note is a 1992 investigation by the Monopolies and Mergers Commission (MMC) (the predecessor to the Competition Commission) in relation to the sale of fine fragrance products in supermarkets and lowcost retailers.
 In its report, the MMC suggested amendments to the manner in which the products were distributed, but recognised that suppliers should be able to control the distribution of their products 'in order to protect [...] brand images which consumers evidently value'.

-33 Explain how restricting the buyer's ability to stock products competing with those supplied by the supplier under the agreement is assessed.
+37 Explain how restricting the buyer's ability to stock products competing with those supplied by the supplier under the agreement is assessed.

-An obligation on the buyer not to manufacture or stock products competing with the contract products ('non-compete') may infringe the chapter I prohibition.
-The assessment of such a clause will depend on its exact effects, which will be determined by reference, inter alia, to the duration of the restraint, the market position of the parties and the ease or difficulty of market entry for other potential suppliers.
+An obligation on the buyer not to manufacture or stock products competing with the contract products (non-compete) may infringe the chapter I prohibition.
+The assessment of such a clause will depend on its exact effects, which will be determined by reference, inter alia, to the duration of the restraint, the market position of the parties and the ease (or difficulty) of market entry for other potential suppliers.

 Providing that non-compete clauses do not have a duration exceeding five years, they may benefit from the safe harbour under the Vertical Block Exemption (if the other criteria for its application are met).
 If the criteria for the application of the Vertical Block Exemption are not met, non-compete clauses may nevertheless fall outside the scope of the chapter I prohibition or, alternatively, may satisfy the conditions for exemption under section 9 of the CA, depending on the market positions of the parties, the extent and duration of the clause, barriers to entry and the level of countervailing buyer power.
+The OFT has considered long-term exclusivity provisions in a number of recent cases, including its Outdoor Advertising market study and related investigation into street furniture contracts concluded by advertising agencies Clear Channel UK and JCDecaux.
+The OFT closed its Clear Channel UK and JCDecaux investigation when the parties agreed voluntarily not to enforce certain exclusivity clauses, first refusal clauses and tacit renewal clauses in their long-term street furniture contracts with local authorites.